mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

     Average (+0).
 - Life Support: Life Support: Covers oxygen generators, heating and lighting and other necessary life support systems.
-Safely reducing power to life support to prolong a ship’s battery
+Safely reducing power to life support to prolong a ship's battery
     life: Education, 1–6 minutes, Average (+0).
-- Power: Power: Maintaining and operating a spacecraft’s power plant.
+- Power: Power: Maintaining and operating a spacecraft's power plant.
-Overcharging a ship’s power planet to get extra output:
+Overcharging a ship's power planet to get extra output:
     Intelligence, 1–6 minutes, Diffi cult (–2).

 Explosives
 The Explosives skill covers the use of demolition charges and other explosive devices, including assembling or disarming bombs.
-You don’t need the Explosives skill to throw grenades.
+You don't need the Explosives skill to throw grenades.
 A failed Explosives check with an Effect of –4 or less can result in a bomb detonating prematurely.